ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

     git checkout -f step-4

-If you get "Karma is not a task" or "Karma is not found".
+If you get \"Karma is not a task\" or \"Karma is not found\".
 Please execute

     npm install grunt-karma --save-dev
     npm install karma-ng-scenario --save-dev